eschnett/CUDASIMDTypes.jl/README.md

 be remedied by interfacing this package with [`SIMD.jl`](https://github.com/eschnett/SIMD.jl).

+This package also defines and exports a few helper functions that correspond to certain CUDA PTX instructions, such as `prmt` and `lop3`, and defines a function `bitifelse`.
+These are used internally but might also be useful in other CUDA packages.

 ## Examples

 Create two `Int8x4` numbers, add them, and convert the result into a tuple: